 - Clarifying property ownership: According to Texas law, property acquired during a marriage is owned jointly and may be split 50/50 in a divorce.
 With a prenup in place, you and your spouse can better define personal ownership in terms that fit your needs.

 - Protecting family assets and estates: Some inheritances are meant to stay in the family.
 A prenup can help ensure that your valuable heirlooms and family assets (including businesses, personal effects, and property) stay where they belong should you or your spouse pass away unexpectedly or in the case of a high asset divorce.

 - Ensuring your children from a previous marriage are taken care of: Prenups allow you to specifically set aside assets for any children with a previous partner or your current partner.

 - Protecting your spouse from debt: A prenup can limit debt liability, protecting your spouse from having their marital property seized by creditors to pay debts held solely by you, or vice-versa.

 - Establishing clarity and honesty: When two people with different financial situations marry, unresolved questions surrounding assets, estates, and ownership can generate conflict even without a pending divorce.
 A well-defined prenup will help you and your future spouse communicate fairly and openly about these complicated topics before they can become an issue.

-Hire a prenup lawyer in Houston who truly cares for you and your family
+Hire a prenup attorney in Houston who truly cares for you and your family.

-Even if you and your spouse are on the same page, it is essential that you have your own Houston prenup lawyer when negotiating or signing a prenuptial agreement.
+Even if you and your spouse are on the same page, it is essential that you have your own Houston prenup attorney when negotiating or signing a prenuptial agreement in Texas.
 While you focus on your upcoming wedding and your life with your spouse, our attorneys will focus on protecting your best interests, no matter what the future holds.